a-tech-broe/SkyOps/README.md

 | IFR | Red |
 | LIFR | Magenta |

-The banner includes a **View Approaches →** button that jumps directly to the Charts tab with the Instrument Approaches (IAP) section highlighted.
+The banner includes a **View Approaches →** button that jumps to the Charts tab with the Instrument Approaches (IAP) section highlighted.

 ### FAA d-TPP Charts